 Webcams and IP cameras supporting ONVIF standard are discovered automatically and are available in the device list in the left part of the interface.
 If you are confident that your camera supports ONVIF but you cannot find it among discovered video sources, first, check that the camera is in the same network with the Camlytics machine.
 Second, make sure that ONVIF discovery is enabled in the web interface of your camera (the setting is usually located in the ONVIF or Security section).
 It is also recommended to have a user added to the camera.
 See the sample camera web interface browser login below (192.168.1.6 is the local IP address of the camera).

 If you still cannot find your camera in the list, you need to add it manually via RTSP or HTTP link.
 Camera stream link usually looks like

 The type of the link can usually be obtained through manufacturer's website or through camera's web interface.

-If you have a pre-recorded video file and want to perform analysis on it (people counting, motion detection, etc.) you can just add it as a source.
+If you have a pre-recorded video file and want to perform analytics on it (people counting, motion detection, etc.) you can just add it as a source.
 The best thing about the file is that you can process it in accelerated (not real-time) mode which allows you to process hours of video in minutes.

 You can also process folders with video files in one batch - hundreds of hours of video can processed unattended.
 Following video file formats are supported: .avi, .mp4, .flv, .mov, .wmv, .mkv, .vob